GitBolt/solana-bank-workshop/README.md

 First of all, open up [program/programs/program/src/lib.rs](program/programs/program/src/lib.rs)

-In the starting few lines, we're defining some really important constants.
+In the first few lines, we're defining some really important constants.
 Let's have a look.

 ```rust
 // Line 13